night010392/ERC_1155/README.md

   1-1. account can exchange one of ERC20 token to other ERC20 token to other accounts.
   1-2. account can exhcnage any ERC20 token to any ERC721 NFT token to other accounts.
   1-3.
 Contract supports one transaction one simultaneously transactes mutiple token.
+## 2. Function ##
+2-1. balanceOfBatch: represent the balance of token with list of specific token ID.
+2-2.
+MintBatch: mint list of token with list of token ID and amount.
+2-3. safeBatchTransferFrom: Transfer list of token to specific account.